An isogeometric finite element formulation for frictionless contact of Cosserat rods with unconstrained directors: Numerical examples

 \subsubsection{Contact pressure distribution on the bottom surface}

 Next, we verify the contact formulation by comparing the pressure distribution between the presented beam contact formulation and the brick element solutions.
 Fig.\,\ref{ex1_socket_pres_surf_diff_pr_case} shows the comparison for the three different values of Poisson's ratios: $\nu=0.25$, $\nu=0$, and $\nu=-0.25$.
 For a positive Poisson's ratio, the bottom surface deforms into a concave shape, so that the contact pressure is concentrated around the two lateral edges, see Figs.\,\ref{ex1_socket_prs_surf_pr025_brick}-\ref{ex1_socket_prs_surf_pr025_beam_n2}.
 On the other hand, for a negative Poisson's ratio, the bottom surface deforms into a convex shape, so that the contact pressure is concentrated around the center of the bottom surface, see Figs.\,\ref{ex1_socket_prs_surf_pr-025_brick}-\ref{ex1_socket_prs_surf_pr-025_beam_N2}.
-For zero Poisson's ratio, the contact pressure is higher in the center region than that around the lateral edge in the results of the brick and beam ($N=2$) element formulations, due to the bending deformation along the transverse direction, see Figs.\,\ref{ex1_socket_prs_surf_pr0_brick}-\ref{ex1_socket_prs_surf_pr0_n2}.
+For zero Poisson's ratio, the contact pressure is higher in the center region than that around the lateral edge in the results of the brick and beam ($N=2$) element formulations, see Figs.\,\ref{ex1_socket_prs_surf_pr0_brick}-\ref{ex1_socket_prs_surf_pr0_n2}.

 Further, we define the \textit{total contact force} by the integral of the contact pressure in the lateral surface, as

 where the \textit{contact force per unit initial arc-length} is obtained by